 Use these insights to create an irresistible connection between the sponsor’s brand and your audience.

-Using the benefits, attributes and desires from our example, here are my ideas for a series of unique selling propositions to connect a music and art festival audience with an electric vehicle manufacturer.
+Using our example’s benefits, attributes, and desires, here are my ideas for a series of unique selling propositions to connect a music and art festival audience with an electric vehicle manufacturer.

-Each can then be turned into an enriching and unique experience fans won’t forget:
+Each USP can then be turned into an enriching and unique experience fans won’t forget:

 - The only emissions from this car are good vibes – provide courtesy cars to move fans around the festival